-- (4) When a direct provincial employee's service with the Provincial Government finishes, for whatever reason, it is the duty of the Provincial Treasurer to ensure that all monies due to the Provincial Government are deducted from the provincial employees final pay.
+- (2) Where an overpayment of salary to a provincial employee is discovered, or when a provincial employee is surcharged, repayments shall commence in the pay period immediately following the pay period in which the amount of the advance or surcharge is debited to the staff advance of salary account code, as per Section 46 (3).
+The repayments shall be in equal instalments over a number of pay periods, until such time as the advance of salary is paid in full. - (3) The regular repayment amount will not exceed one third, /3, of the gross salary payable to the direct provincial employee within a period. - (4) When a direct provincial employee's service with the Provincial Government finishes, for whatever reason, it is the duty of the Provincial Treasurer to ensure that all monies due to the Provincial Government are deducted from the provincial employee's final pay.
 The Provincial Secretary is responsible for informing the Provincial Treasurer of the impending departure of a provincial employee.
 The Provincial Treasurer must be given notification of an impending departure of a Provincial Government employee to enable them to obtain and prepare a liabilities schedule so as to calculate the amount due, if any, from the provincial employee. - (5) The completion of repayment shall result in the copies of the advance of salary form, held by the Provincial Treasurer and within the individual's personnel file, being endorsed to that effect.

-Authorising Provincial Employees and Members Liable-Advance of Salary

-The provincial employeess authorising advances of salary will be held personally liable for the recovery of any advances of salary not made according to this Ordinance or any policy or limit set by the Provincial Executive.
+Authorising Provincial Employees and Members Liable -Advance of Salary 48.
+The provincial employees authorising advances of salary will be held personally liable for the recovery of any advances of salary not made accordance to this Ordinance or any policy or limit set by the Provincial Executive.

 Refund of Overpayment 49.

 When the amount recovered from a provincial employee's advance account is in excess of the amount of the advance, a refund on an ordinary payment voucher will be prepared and the amount refunded.

+Imprest -General

-Imprests -General 50.
-Imprests are sums advanced to Provincial Government employees and members to enable them to meet anticipated official expenditure on Provincial Government business.
+50. Imprests are sums advanced to Provincial Government employees and members to enable them to meet anticipated official expenditure on Provincial Government business.

-Requirement to Retire Imprest Accounts 51.
-Imprests must be paid back to the Provincial Government immediately that the necessity for it ceases.
+Requirement to Retire Imprest Accounts

+51. Imprests must be paid back to the Provincial Government immediately that the necessity for it ceases.
 All disbursements out of imprests must be accurately recorded and at any time the total disbursements, as supported by vouchers and so on, plus the cash remaining must agree with the imprest amount.

-Standing/Petty Cash Imprests 52.
+Standing / Petty Cash Imprests

-- (1) A standing imprest is one issued to a provincial employee on a semi-permanent basis to enable them to make cash payments for duly certified cash payment vouchers presented to them. - (2) Only a provincial employee designated as the payment cashier will maintain a standing imprest which will be designated as a petty cash imprest account.

-Limitation on Petty Cash Imprests (3) The petty cash imprest will be limited to an amount not exceeding \$1,000.

-- (4) The petty cash imprest holder will limit the amount payable from this source to \$100.
-Claims for reimbursement of expenses greater than \$100 are to be made through the cheque payment process as specified in Provincial Financial Instructions and Stores Instructions. - 53.
-(1) Temporary imprests are issued for specific purposes and must be retired immediately that their necessity for such purposes ceases.
-They must not be used for any other purpose other than for which they were issued, even if the other purpose is also official Provincial Government business.
+- 52. (1) A standing imprest is one issued to a provincial employee on a semi-permanent basis to enable them to make cash payments for duly certified cash payment vouchers presented to them. - (2) Only a provincial employee designated as the payment cashier will maintain a standing imprest which will be designated as a petty cash imprest account. - (3) The petty cash imprest will be limited to an amount not exceeding \$1,000. - (4) The petty cash imprest holder will limit the amount payable from this source to \$100.
+Claims for reimbursement of expenses greater than \$100 are to be made through the cheque payment process as specified in Provincial Financial Instructions and Stores Instructions.